Norm Macdonald filmed a final, secret stand-up special: Here’s when it comes to Netflix - NewsBreak

 “Norm worked so hard on a new hour of material and wanted it to be seen,” said Hoekstra in a statement shared to Netflix.
 “While this version of ‘Nothing Special’ was not originally meant to be the final product, COVID restrictions prevented him from filming in front of an audience.
 We want to make sure his fans see this very funny hour.
 He left this gift for all of us.”

-The special, which Macdonald filmed himself — in one take — is scheduled to debut on May 30 on Netflix.Norm Macdonald’s friends, co-stars pay tribute to late comedian: ‘No one like him on this planet’
+The special, which Macdonald filmed himself — in one take — is scheduled to debut on May 30 on Netflix.Norm Macdonald’s friends, co-stars pay tribute: ‘No one like him on this planet’

 Macdonald’s posthumous stand-up special will be followed by a taped discussion featuring Dave Chappelle, David Letterman, Conan O’Brien, Adam Sandler, Molly Shannon and David Spade, Netflix said.